Brandon-Wass/UPS_Hat_Display/README.md

 ## Usage

-- No need to use `sudo` permissions to run the python scripts, only to make the `crontab` entries or move the .service files into the service directory.
+- No need to use `sudo` permissions to run the Python scripts, only to make the `crontab` entries or move the .service files into the service directory.

 - Start the Server-side script first (`X728_Server.py`) to read the battery status from the HAT and write to `battery.json`: